miguelgalvarez/ESFEST-inventory.io/README.md

 # ESFEST-inventory
-This website will let the admin at ESFEST know when the stock of items in certain medical rooms is low.
+This webpage will let the health clinic know when the stock of items in certain medical rooms is low.